Eleee28/EchoClientServer/README.md

 - ``<message>``: The message to be echoed.

 ## Error Handling
 The programs implement robust error handling.
-If any system calls faill (e.g., socket creation, connection, ot data transmission), an error message will be printed, and the program will exit.
+If any system calls fail (e.g., socket creation, connection, ot data transmission), an error message will be printed, and the program will exit.

 ## Notes
 - The server runs indefinitely, waiting for client connections.
 To stop the server, use ``Ctrl + C``.